swarnim981/Facial-Recognition-using-CS-NWALBP/README.md

 ## INSTALLATION
 THE CODE IS WRITTEN IN MATLAB
 ## DOCUMENTATION
 NWALBP is an improved LBP operator that is better for facial recognition under complex illuminations.
-For fully considering the strong correlations between pixel pairs in the neighborhood, the template window with a radius of 1 and size of 3*3 is extended to that with a radius of 2 and size of 5 by 5.
+For fully considering the strong correlations between pixel pairs in the neighborhood, the template window with radius 1 and size of 3*3is extended to that with a radius of 2 and size of 5 by 5.
 Then, the weighted average values of the neighborhood pixels from the inner and outer layers adjacent to the center pixel are calculated

 ## main.m
-This function is the main code that is used to classify images based on cs-nwalbp
+This function is the main code which is used to classify images baed on cs-nwalbp
 ## nwlbp_calculation
-This function gives weights around the center pixel by considering the inner and outer layers in a 5*5 window
+This function gives weights arounf the center pixel by considering inner and outer layers in 5*5 window
 ## myfcn_LBP
-This function is used to calculate LBP patterns for a given 3*3 window
+This function used to calculate LBP pattren for given 3*3 window
 ## myfcn_binaryToDecimal
 This function is used to convert binary code into its corresponding decimal value

 ## Get_Windows
-This function is used to divide images into windows based on a given window size
+This function is used to get divide image into windows based on given window size
 ##  Get_Normalized_Histograms
-This function is used to get normalized histograms for each window
+This function is used to get normalised histograms for each window
 ## myfcn_getGlobalHist
-This function gives a global histogram by concatenating histograms of all windows in a given image
+THis function gives global histogram by concatenating histograms of all windows in an a given image

 ## Classifier_T4C2
-This function is used to classify the given input images into 2 classes.
-Here I classified the images into girl and boy and labelled them
+This function is used to classify the given input images into 2 classes .Here i classified the images into girl and boy and labelled them
  ##REFERENCES:

  Chen, T., et al.: A novel face recognition method based on the fusion of LBP and HOG.
 IET Image Process.
 15, 3559–3572 (2021). https://doi.org/10.1049/ipr2.12192

 ## myfcn_getGlobalHist
-This function gives a global histogram by concatenating histograms of all windows in a given image
+THis function gives global histogram by concatenating histograms of all windows in an a given image